code-warrior/examples--principles-of-databases--cs-365--uhart/installing-apache-mysql-and-php/mac/README.md

 ### Access and Errors

-It’s imperative that you’re aware of access and error records thrown in real time by the server.
-The files `error_log` and `access_log` are in `/var/log/apache2`.
+It’s imperative that you be aware of access and error events thrown by the server in real time.
+The `access_log` and `error_log` files where these events are logged are in `/var/log/apache2`.
 Run the `tail` command on each file within two separate CLI windows:

 ```bash
 tail -f /var/log/apache2/access_log